Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_cli_false_error_management_rollout_failed.md

         kubectl logs -n argo <pod_name> -f
         ```

-Continue monitoring the `management-nodes-rollout` workflow until it completes.
-It should complete successfully.
+Continue monitoring the `management-nodes-rollout` workflow until it completes successfully.
-If it fails to complete successfully, investigate the logs from the sources above to find the error.
+If it fails, investigate the logs from the sources above to find the error.
 Additionally, a master node upgrade will print its upgrade output to `/root/output.log`.
 This file will be on `ncn-m001` when `ncn-m002` or `ncn-m003` are being upgraded and the file will be on `ncn-m002` when `ncn-m001` is being upgraded.
 This file can be used to debug a failed master node upgrade.